AloisSeckar/nuxt-ignis/docs/2-3-optional-features.md

 If you set `ssr: false` directly in your project's `nuxt.config.ts`, modules mentioned above won't be disabled and you will get the warning, unless you turn them off manually.

 ### Vueform usage notice
-In order to use `vueform` via Nuxt Ignis, is currently required to create a custom config file in the root of your project named `vueform.config.ts` with following contents:
+In order to use `vueform` via Nuxt Ignis, it is currently required to create a custom config file in the root of your project named `vueform.config.ts` with following contents:

 ```ts [vueform.config.ts]
 export default loadVueformConfig({